Ad king Sorrell's abdication leaves WPP at crossroads

 Many executives recount stories of the CEO taking contract losses personally, including one who told Reuters how Sorrell had shared an hour’s car journey in complete silence after his rival mentioned an account he had recently won from WPP.

-Sorrell sparred repeatedly with the long-time boss of French rival Publicis (PUBP.PA), Maurice Levy, and enjoyed pointing out to journalists the failings of his rivals.
+Sorrell sparred repeatedly with the long-time boss of French rival Publicis, Maurice Levy, and enjoyed pointing out to journalists the failings of his rivals.

 His combative style earned respect from the senior staff who worked for him however.
 One New York-based executive told Reuters how, on a night out, senior executives would all email Sorrell at exactly the same time to see who he would respond to first.